New Opportunities for Young Alumni

 24-year old, Spencer Smith, ’16, is also part of the executive board.
 “I wanted to get involved with YAC because it is a great way to meet other Kent State alumni and go to fun events that typically provide a behind-the-scenes type of experience,” Smith says.

-The Young Alumni Council will debut its first event on April 7.
-Young alumni are invited to tour the Pro Football Hall of Fame, with the hall’s archivist and two-time Kent State alumnus, Jon Kendle, ’04, M.L.I.S. ’14.
-The event includes a tailgate-themed buffet lunch along with a drink ticket for the cash bar.
+The Young Alumni Council held its first event on April 7.
+Young alumni were invited to tour the Pro Football Hall of Fame, with the hall’s archivist and two-time Kent State alumnus, Jon Kendle, ’04, M.L.I.S. ’14.

 In addition to events planned by the Young Alumni Council, there are other opportunities to mingle with Kent State young alumni.
-This summer you won’t want to miss the first Young Alumni Nautica Queen Cruise on June 15.
+This summer young alumni are invited to the first Young Alumni Nautica Queen Cruise on June 15.
 This is great chance to have some fun with fellow Flashes and learn more about young alumni initiatives.

 Whether you are interested in being a part of the Young Alumni Council or simply attending the events, Kent State is still here to help you along your journey.
 No matter your age or distance, you will always be a member of the Golden Flash family.